Skip to content

 2. Supply Chain Planning (SCP): Seamless Transportation Planning For Demand Sensing, Capacity, and Asset Management.

 For example, planners can use Transport Load IDs to forecast shipment activity based on expected product demand.
-Without a shipment load ID, planners currently have to use fragmented shipment data that in many cases is not directly tied to the product.
+Without a shipment load ID, planners currently have to use fragmented or summarized shipment activity that in many cases is not directly tied to the product.
+For more on supply chain planning and analytics, click here.

 3. Ecommerce And Order Fulfillment: Increase Visibility Of Order-To-Delivery Operations Using Shipping Data Load IDs.